 Soup Makes Great Packed Lunch

-It is such a great money saving idea to take your own packed lunch to work rather than buying sandwiches or soup from cafes or sandwich shops.
+A great money saving idea is to take your own packed lunch to work rather than buying sandwiches or soup from cafes or sandwich shops.
 Think of the savings you will make, not to mention that you could be the envy or your colleagues as you pour out your delicious home made soup!
 It also means you can have exactly what you want for lunch.
 That little bit of effort before you go to work is well worth it when you don’t have to brave the cold to go out to the shops at lunch time too!

-You can add your own variations to the soup, perhaps using carrots and / or celery if available for some diccerent flavours.
-Boroccoli to can be added.
+You can add your own variations to the soup, perhaps using carrots and / or celery if available for some different flavours.
+Broccoli too can be added.

 Because you can use frozen and store cupboard ingredients this is an all year round soup and is a great fall back if you fancy soup but have no other vegetables available, apart from frozen peas in the freezer.